 There will also be "touchdown work spaces" that are meant for short-term business people who can use that space as an office if they are away from there regular office located elsewhere.

 "Those are meant for short-term business folks who may have there main office over the mountain and they just need a quite, private space that they can count on," said Bleakie.
-"If you need something to rent for the week or a month and have your own private place, that will be available."
-To pay tribute to
+"If you need something to rent for the week or a month and have your own private place, that will be available.

 "That is really going to be like your community living room where you can read, do research, and converse with others," said Bleakie.
 "It might be a place where you can relax and just enjoy yourself.
 We want this library to be a vibrant, electric kind of place, not a quite and 'shush' kind of a library.
 With technology and this sea of information at our fingertips that only makes sense."